 The scientific name for the Jaguarundi is Herpailurus yagouaroundi or Puma yagouaroundi; which is also known as the binomial name, species name, latin name, biological name or zoological name.
 Some use the term 'botanical name' however that term is only applicable to the plant kingdom (botany) and not the animal kingdom (zoology).

-Up to eight subspecies of Jaguarundis have been described in the past:
+Up to eight subspecies or types of Jaguarundis have been described in the past:

 - Herpailurus yagouaroundi yagouaroundi